-All room changes must be approved by the Resident Director in advance.
+All room changes must be approved by Student Life in advance.
 Changes are normally made only between semesters.
 Students are encouraged to develop skills in resolving roommate conflicts.
-If a room change is approved by the RD, the student must follow proper check-out and check-in procedures.
+If a room change is approved, the student must follow proper check-out and check-in procedures.
 A \$100 fine will be given if a student does not follow proper room change procedures.